rstats-on-nix/r-minimal-alpine/README.md

 # 🔀 Ways forward, backporting

+Containers for runtimes such as Docker can also be built directly with Nix.

-- I heard that `pkgs.dockerTools.buildImage` can make potentially smaller docker images.
+- `pkgs.dockerTools.buildImage` can make potentially smaller docker images.
 So yeah, the same `Dockerfile` can maybe just be injected into `podman run` using `result`.
 Say "hi" to declarative `docker.nix` files for cross-platform nix builds.

+- For example, `buildLayeredImage` can be used to get caching based on layer content.

 # 🥗 Recipe